-After receiving an Allocation of Tax Credits, Projects requesting an allocation of state donation tax credits (IAHTC) must submit all required documentation on the Application Checklist for Projects Requesting IAHTC, including fees listed in the Multifamily Fee Payment Form.
+After receiving an Allocation of Tax Credits, Projects requesting an allocation of Illinois Affordable Housing Tax Credits (IAHTC) must submit all required documentation on the Application Checklist for Projects Requesting IAHTC, including fees listed in the Multifamily Fee Payment Form.
 The Project budget in the Common Application must reflect all anticipated IAHTC fees.